The Hilbert scheme of a pair of linear spaces: Structure of

-Note that this agrees with the original rational map $\Xi$ wherever it was defined.
-Indeed, it was originally defined away from the strict transform of all the the exceptional divisors, $\Gamma_{1}, \dots, \Gamma_{k-1}$.
-In particular, this is the locus where $\lambda_{1},\dots,\lambda_{k-1}\ne0$.
-In this case we have,
+Note that (\ref{finalmap1}) extends the original rational map (\ref{originalXi}).
+Indeed, (\ref{originalXi}) is defined away from the strict transform of all the the exceptional divisors; this is the locus where $\lambda_{1},\dots,\lambda_{k-1}\ne0$.
+In this case we have